sharovatov/teamlead/articles/company_interview_en.md

 ## How quickly is your company growing?

 A company growing really quickly has a very distinctive atmosphere compared to stable ones.
+You need to make sure you need it (exponential growth never comes along with improving quality, see Amdahl's law).

 ## What is your organisational structure?
 How do people operate in it?